Recording (real estate): Limitations

 As can be seen from above, there are limitations to the protection of most recording laws, some of which are noted below.

 Those who pay no valuable consideration for their interest in the property are not protected against unrecorded interests.
 Examples are those getting the property as a gift and heirs.
-Also, those who purchase ownership interests in the owners of the property, such has shares of stock in a corporation owning the land, have not purchased an interest in the property itself and so are unprotected.
+Also, those who purchase ownership interests in the owners of the property, such as shares of stock in a corporation owning the land, have not purchased an interest in the property itself and so are unprotected.
 Also, recording laws generally do not protect purchasers against real estate taxes because notice of them is usually not required to be recorded for them to be effective.
 Finally, certain classes of nongovernmental liens such as mechanic's liens are often made effective for a certain period of time even if they are unrecorded.